isc-projects/bind9/doc/arm/reference.rst

         :namedconf:ref:`key` blocks.

     ``tls_id``
-        A string representing a TLS configuration object, including a key and certificate.
+        A name of TLS configuration object which defines TLS key and certificate.
+See :any:`tls` block.

     ``number``
         A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
 Its acceptable value might be further limited by the context in which it is used.